The Platinum Card® from American Express review

 You can find more ways to earn points by traveling with other American Express credit cards, which makes them excellent options to shore up the Platinum Card’s weaknesses.
 Many offer more appealing rates in categories like dining, transit or U.S. supermarket purchases.

-With the Amex Platinum, you’ll earn 5 points per dollar on prepaid hotels and flights booked directly with airlines or the American Express travel portal and 1 point per dollar on all other purchases.
+With the Amex Platinum, you’ll earn 5 points per dollar on prepaid hotels and flights booked directly with airlines or the American Express travel portal, 2 points per dollar on prepaid car rentals through the Amex travel portal and 1 point per dollar on all other purchases.

 Outside the Platinum Card’s bonus categories, the Amex Offers program extends limited-time opportunities to earn decent cash back or points on popular retailer and restaurant purchases.
 These rewards are hit or miss, though, since they might not fit your spending.